Can we understand an auxetic pion-photon transition form factor within QCD? BaBar faces Belle: Discussion of results

+As we discussed in more detail in \cite{BMPS11}, our approach is capable of capturing the basic features of the $\gamma^*\gamma\eta(\eta')$ TFF as well.
+Using for simplicity the description of the $\eta-\eta'$ mixing in the quark-flavor basis \cite{FKS98} (see \cite{Fel00} for a review), one has

-where the nonstrange part is given by $|n\rangle=(1/\sqrt{2})(|u\bar{u}\rangle + |d\bar{d}\rangle)$ and the strange component is $ |S\rangle = |s\bar{s}\rangle $, with the angle $\phi$ denoting the deviation of the mixing angle from the ideal one owing to the $U_{\rm A}(1)$, i.e., axial-vector, anomaly.
+where the nonstrange part is given by $|n\rangle=(1/\sqrt{2})(|u\bar{u}\rangle + |d\bar{d}\rangle)$ and the strange component is $ |S\rangle = |s\bar{s}\rangle $, with the angle $\phi$ denoting the deviation of the mixing angle from the ideal one owing to the $U_{\rm A}(1)$, i.e., the axial-vector, anomaly.
 Then, the TFFs of the physical $\eta$ and $\eta'$ mesons can be linked to those of the states $|n\rangle$ and $|S\rangle$---see \cite{BaBar11-BMS} for further details.
-Using the currently accepted value of the mixing angle $\phi\approx 41^\circ$, as in \cite{BaBar11-BMS}, to mix the data on $\eta$ and $\eta'$, we obtain the data points for the TFF of the $|n\rangle$ state shown in Table \ref{tab:ff-values-table-1} and displayed in Fig.\ \ref{fig:pionFF-strips}.
-This rough treatment ignores in the $Q^2$ evolution the mixing with the gluonic components and the difference in the normalization owing to the different decay constants, but is sufficient for our qualitative considerations.
-A confirmed strong deviation between this TFF and that of the $\pi^0$, would suggest the following conclusions: (a) The DAs for the pion $ |\pi^0\rangle = (1/\sqrt{2}) \left( |u\bar{u}\rangle - |d\bar{d}\rangle \right) $ and $|n\rangle$ are very different, thus revealing a strong $SU(3)_{\rm F}$ flavor asymmetry.
-Indeed, while $|n\rangle$ is best described by an endpoint-suppressed DA within the BMS formalism, the $\pi^0$ seems to be represented by a flat-like (flat-top) DA that is characterized by a strong endpoint enhancement.
-In contrast, the analysis in \cite{NS11} claims good agreement with the \babar data for the $\eta$ TFF using an endpoint-enhanced $\eta$ DA derived from the Nambu--Jona-Lasinio model.
-A scheme to describe the $\eta-\eta'$ mixing with two decay parameters ($f_0$ and $f_8$) and two mixing angles ($\theta_0$ and $\theta_8$) was recently used in \cite{CIKS12}.
-These authors find that their TFF calculation for the two-octet ansatz is consistent with the bulk of the available data.
-At the same time, the $\pi^0$ TFF disagrees with the \babar data for both the one-octet and the two-octet ansatz. (b) The experimentally accessible region for the measurement of the the pion-photon transition form factor would be still far away from the validity regime of perturbative QCD (horizontal dashed line in Fig.\ \ref{fig:pionFF-strips}).
-To accommodate such a behavior of the form factor, one would be forced to use in the currently accessible momentum region alternative approaches, underscoring the need to decipher the underlying yet unknown QCD enhancement mechanism in order to make a real progress. \end{itemize}
+Using the currently accepted value of the mixing angle $\phi\approx 41^\circ$, as used by the \babar Collaboration in \cite{BaBar11-BMS}, in order to mix the data on $\eta$ and $\eta'$, we obtain the data points for the TFF of the $|n\rangle$ state displayed in Fig.\ \ref{fig:pionFF-theor-data}.
+This rough treatment ignores in the $Q^2$ evolution the mixing with the gluonic components and also the difference in the normalization owing to the different decay constants, but is sufficient for our qualitative considerations.

-Abstracting from the $\pi^0$ \babar data, the intriguing question to be answered is whether it is possible to accommodate within the QCD factorization approach a TFF that can have auxetic behavior with $Q^2$ and identify its dynamical origin.
-One may think that such a behavior could eventually be possible as the result of multiple correlations with various correlation lengths, related to constructive interference effects, that may prevent partonic interactions governed by fixed-order or resummed QCD perturbation theory up to excessively large momentum transfers.